Android-for-Python/Android-for-Python-Users/README.md

 ### Kivy async usage

 Python does not allow calling (async) coroutines from (traditional) routines.
 Kivy is constructed of routines, however Kivy has a method that allows it to be started as an async coroutine.
-Thus the Kivy and Async loops do not block one another, this does not mean any other Kivy routines become coroutines.
+Thus, the Kivy and Async loops do not block one another.
+This does not mean any other Kivy routines become coroutines.

 We normally start a Kivy app with: